dialoguetoolkit/chattoolOLD/README.md

 This repository is a netbeans project.
 If opened in netbeans it should run "out of the box"

-If the jar file is run without any command line parameters it will show a GUI that lets you choose whether to run the server or the client functionality.
+If the jar file is run without any command line parameters it will show a GUI that lets you choose whether to run the server or the client.

 ## Starting the server